Henrikarba/factory-calculator/README.md

 It is to calculate factory counts in factory games.

+It stores all data in browser local storage so be sure to export the data after you have finished editing.

 ## Features

 ### Game Templates
-- **Satisfactory**: Pre-loaded with all items and recipes from Satisfactory
+- **Satisfactory**: Pre-loaded with all items and recipes from Satisfactory 1.1 (not up to date yet)
-- **Custom**: Build your own custom factory chains
+- **Default**: Build your own custom factory chains
 - **Create Your Own Games**: Add unlimited custom game templates for any factory game

 ### Game Management
-- Create custom game templates for any factory game (Factorio, Dyson Sphere Program, etc.)
+- Create custom game templates for any game or irl, you know your factories best
 - Each game stores its own complete set of items and recipes
 - Switch between games instantly
 - Update game templates as you refine your recipes
-- Built-in games (Satisfactory) plus unlimited custom games

 ### Resource Tree Filter
 Select a target item and specify how many factories you want, and the calculator will: